md81544/electronicRotaryTable/README.md

 gears, for example, to be cut.

-This project entails putting a stepper motor on the worm drive which rotates the table, and driving it with a Raspberry Pi.
+This project entails putting a stepper motor on the worm drive which rotates the table, and controlling it with a Raspberry Pi.
 Unlike my [Electronic Lead Screw](https://github.com/md81544/electronicLeadScrew/) project, this doesn't require precise timing or a powerful stepper - all it's doing is repeatably rotating